‘Miracle on 34th Street’ had quite possibly the strangest trailer for a Christmas movie - NewsBreak

 Rex Harrison and Anne Baxter — two actors who do not appear in the film — make appearances to try to convince the fictional producer of the picture’s potential as a comedy, a romance or a tearjerker.
 Finally, after some convincing (and after actually sitting down to watch the movie), the producer is convinced that “Miracle on 34 th Street” is his best movie.

 “Boys, we’ve got to get across to the public that that picture has everything,” he tells his fellow executives.
 “Why, it’s hilarious!
 It’s romantic!
 It’s tender!
 It’s charming!
 It’s delightful!
 It’s exciting!
-And it’s groovy!”Fox anchor Chris Wallace leaving network for CNN

-Despite the hush-hush approach to its holiday setting, the film went on to become a box-office success after its release, trickling into more and more theaters over the next several months and remaining a draw during the holiday season.
+And it’s groovy!”A classic scene from ‘Elf’ was almost scrapped completely

 “I guess I had an inkling that maybe it wasn’t so, but I really did think that Edmund Gwenn was Santa,” she later remarked, according to a biography of Wood by Suzanne Finstad.